grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 Grafana determines a user's login by using the [JMESPath](http://jmespath.org/examples.html) specified via the `login_attribute_path` configuration option.
 The order of operations is as follows:

-1. Evaluate the `login_attribute_path` JMESPath expression against the OAuth ID token.
+1. Evaluate the `login_attribute_path` JMESPath expression against the OAuth2 ID token.
 1. Evaluate the `login_attribute_path` JMESPath expression against the JSON data obtained from UserInfo endpoint, which is specified via the `api_url` configuration option.

 ### Display name